matchms/graphconstructor/README.md

     **k-Nearest Neighrbor (KNN)** based edge selections.
 This will keep only top-*k* neighbors per node.
 Optionally, it requires **mutual** edges using top-`mutual_k`.
   * `WeightThreshold(threshold, mode="distance"|"similarity")`
     Basic (or "naive") sparsification algorithm that simply applies a **global weight threshold**.
 Only edges with weight `< threshold` (distance) or `> threshold` (similarity) will be kept.
+  * `MinimumSpanningTree()`
+    This is another fundamental algorithm to reduce graph connectivity which can be slow for large and highly-connected graphs, though.
+Currently the implementation is in essence using the scipy-implementation under the hood.
   * `DoublyStochastic(tolerance=1e-5, max_iter=10000)`
     **Sinkhorn–Knopp** alternating row/column normalization to make the adjacency (approximately) **doubly stochastic** without densifying (CSR-only).
 Can be useful as a normalization step before backboning/thresholding.
     Ref: Sinkhorn (1964); discussed in Coscia, "The Atlas for the Inspiring Network Scientist" (2025).